popphp/docs/installation.rst

     * ``.htaccess``
 * ``/vendor/``

-*(The "vendor" folder contains the autoloader, the framework and all of the necessary components.)*
+The ``/vendor/`` folder contains the autoloader, the framework and all of the necessary components.

 Requirements
 ------------